MA: Marketing Authorization

 To obtain an SPC, the following conditions must be met:

-- have an in-force patent (and not a pending application) covering one of the elements mentioned above, depending on the applicable text;
+- hold a patent in force (and not merely a patent application) covering one of the elements mentioned above, depending on the applicable text;

 - Article 3(a) of Regulation No 1768/92 of the Council of 18 June 1992 or